23 Best Restaurants on Salt Spring Island, British Columbia

 Dagwoods Diner is the best spot if you're looking for a classic greasy spoon diner.
 It's great value and a favourite with locals.
 We usually go for their breakfast special or eggs benedict.

-Salt Spring Inn is the best spot if you're looking for a country style breakfast including buttermilk pancakes or buttermilk waffles.
-On Sundays they serve breakfast until 2pm and have extra options like a traditional eggs benedict or a crab cake bennie.
-If you're up for it, you can start off your Sunday with a mimosa!
+Salt Spring Inn is the best spot if you're looking for a country-style breakfast including buttermilk pancakes or buttermilk waffles.
+On Sundays, they serve breakfast until 2pm and have extra options like a traditional eggs benedict or a crab cake bennie.
+You could even start your Sunday with a mimosa.

 Salt Spring Wild Cider House

 Too cold to sit outside?
 Salt Spring Wild Cider has an indoor dining room with great tunes.
 Their menu changes frequently and we are always delighted by the new arrivals.
-For small plates we love their mezze platter, roast aubergine with whipped feta and pan-friend scallops.
+For small plates, we love their mezze platter, roast aubergine with whipped feta and pan-fried scallops.
 For larger plates, our favourites are the pan-seared wild coho with chimichurri and jerk chicken.
 Yum!

-Moby's Pub is the best locals bar where you can listen to live music, have a few cold beverages and order pub favourites.
-Ari's favourite dish is their 18 Hour BBQ Brisket.
-Kitchen hours are from 11:30 AM - 10:00 PM.
+Moby's Pub is the best locals bar where you can listen to live music, have a couple of cold beverages and order pub favourites.
+Ari's favourite dish is their 18-Hour BBQ Brisket.
+Kitchen hours are from 11:30 AM - 9:00 PM.
+Check out their event calendar for live music shows, karaoke nights and music bingo.

-Down south in the quaint village of Fulford Harbour you will find Rock Salt.
-Their delicious food is all made from scratch and focusses on local ingredients.
+Down south in the quaint village of Fulford Harbour, you will find Rock Salt.
+Their delicious food is all made-from-scratch and focuses on local ingredients.
 They have a dining room with 180° ocean views and a cafe where you can order food to go.
 This is great if you need to catch the ferry nearby.
 The best quick treat to grab is their cheese bun stuffed with different daily ingredients, like pulled pork and mushrooms.

 Must try: Cider braised pulled pork burger served on a potato bun